kevindkchan/trumptarifftracker/README.md

 # Trump Tariff Tracker

-A data-driven, interactive website that tracks the tariffs imposed by President Donald Trump across his first and second terms (2017–2021, 2024–Present).
-The site includes timeline events, tariff tables by country, live news updates, and a D3.js world map visualizing current tariff rates.
+A data-driven, interactive website that tracks the tariffs imposed by President Donald Trump across his first and second terms.
+The site includes timeline events, tariff tables by country, live news updates, and a world map visualizing current tariff rates.

 ## Live Site